-I hope you thoroughly enjoy holding a pen in your hand as this is your new lifeline to your Army soldier as an Army wife.
+I hope you thoroughly enjoy holding a pen in your hand as this is your new lifeline to your Army soldier as an Army spouse.

-One piece of advice – write to him every day.
+One piece of advice – write every day.

 Don’t slack off just because basic is over!

 So go out shopping and invest in a nice pen, a roll of stamps and a pack of paper.
-Your husband will never be so happy you decided to spend money!
+Your soldier will never be so happy you decided to spend money!